dvirtz/musicbrainz-scripts/src/setlistfm-musicbrainz-import/README.md

 If the venue is not found in MusicBrainz, navigating to the venue page will show a "Add to MB" button that will open a MusicBrainz create place window with the place form pre-filled with the venue data.

+## Settings

+To configure the settins select the `settings` menu option in your userscript manager.

+- Add cover comment: add comments to setlist with the covered artist (default: false)

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md).